jamesrosssharp/SLURM/README.md

 Instruction Set
 ===============

 All instructions are 16 bits wide.
-The highest 4 bits are the instruction class.
+With bit 15 low, The highest 4 bits are the instruction class.
+With bit 15, high, the top three bits are the instruction class / 2.

 Class 0: General purpose
 ------------------------